-Bangkok is many things to many people; one thing it is not is a museum town.
+Bangkok is many things to many people, but it is not necessarily a museum town.
 A number of the museums are fairly dated and fail to provide a fun, educational, modern and engaging atmosphere.
-However with that said, there are still plenty of museums to keep one occupied for at least several days including some rather intriguing, esoteric and hidden away ones.
+However with that said, there are still plenty of good museums to keep one occupied for at least a week if not longer including some rather intriguing, esoteric and hidden away ones.
 We have visited and reviewed the following 50+ museums in Bangkok.

 A number of drink and fruit vendors have located their portable ‘shops’ near the bus parking (in case you need some fluid or nourishment while walking in the often hot and humid conditions that Bangkok is noted for).